-Shut off the breaker switch that controls power to the garbage disposal if it's labeled.
-Run cold water down the drain with the disposal, turn the disposal on and ask a helper to flip breaker switches until the unit goes off if that breaker is not labeled.
-Shut off the main power breaker and perform the switch replacement during daylight hours if the correct breaker cannot be identified due to a lack of power to the disposal.
+Shut off the main power breaker in the panel and perform the switch replacement during daylight hours if the correct breaker cannot be identified.
+Shutting off the main breaker will shut off all the lights, but that's preferable to working on a circuit that is possibly live.
 Leave a note or a lock on the breaker box to prevent anyone from restoring the power while you work.

-Use a slotted screwdriver to remove the two screws holding the cover plate.
-Use a Phillips screwdriver to remove the two mounting screws that hold the switch to the wall box.
+Use a slotted screwdriver to remove the two screws holding the cover plate, then use a Phillips screwdriver to remove the two mounting screws that hold the switch to the wall box.
 Gently pull the switch out from the wall to expose the terminals and attached electric wires.

 Check the terminals with a voltage tester to be certain the power is off.
 Take note of the wire colors secured to each terminal.
-The typical arrangement includes two wires connected to top and bottom terminals on one side that complete or break the electric connection, and a ground wire on the lower ground terminal.
-Use masking tape to label each wire if needed to remember which color goes to which terminal.
+The typical arrangement includes two black wires connected to top and bottom terminals on one side and a bare ground wire on the green ground terminal.

 Cut off the bare wire ends and strip off 1/4 to 3/8 inch of insulation with wire cutters to expose new wire ends for connection to the new switch.
-Place the wires on the terminals in the exact order they held on the old switch.
 Wrap bare wire around the terminals in clockwise rotation and tighten the screws so the heads cover all wire threads.

 Press the wires gently into the wall box and secure the new switch by replacing the mounting screws.
 Put the cover plate over the toggle and secure its holding screws.
 Turn the power back on at the breaker box and test the switch by running cold water into the sink that holds the garbage disposal and flipping the new switch to the on position.